Dominican Civil War: U.S. intervention

 Italian mercenary Illio Capocci during the civil war.
 He fought with the Constitutionalists and was killed by Loyalist forces on May 19, 1965.

-Utilizing Radio Santo Domingo as their primary weapon, the rebels launched a psychological campaign against the United States, the OAS, and the Loyalists.
+Utilizing Radio Santo Domingo as their primary weapon, the constitutionalists launched a psychological campaign against the United States, the OAS, and the Loyalists.
 Through numerous outlets, studios, and transmission sites nationwide, they employed Radio Santo Domingo to incite a nationwide rebellion.
 In response, American forces initiated jamming operations, deploying Army Security Agency (ASA) units on land, air force units in the skies, and naval ships at sea.
 Additionally, a reinforced company from the army's 7th Special Forces Group, led by Col. Edward Mayer, attacked critical relay sites beyond the capital.
-Their initial efforts were not effective, however, and rebel broadcasts continued to make their influence felt countrywide.
+Their initial efforts were not effective, however, and constitutionalist broadcasts continued to make their influence felt countrywide.

 On May 7, 1965, the Government of National Reconstruction (GNR) was established with Antonio Imbert Barrera as president.
 On May 13, the GNR launched an air attack on Radio Santo Domingo and its main transmitter sites.
 One of the planes accidentally strafed U.S. troops, prompting the Americans to return fire and shoot down another P-51 of World War II vintage.
-The following day, the GNR initiated an offensive against the rebel-held northern sector.
-They overwhelmed the rebels' initial defense line, seizing control of the majority of the city's industrial sector.
-By May 21, GNR troops had completed the destruction of the rebel northern zone and captured Radio Santo Domingo.
+The following day, the GNR initiated an offensive against the constitutionalist-held northern sector.
+They overwhelmed the constitutionalists' initial defense line, seizing control of the majority of the city's industrial sector.
+By May 21, GNR troops had completed the destruction of the constitutionalist northern zone and captured Radio Santo Domingo, and following talks with Constitutionalist leaders and Presidential Adviser McGeorge Bundy, a ceasefire was in effect by May 25.